 To view Members Only content on this page, please sign in.
 Find out more about membership

-Applications are therefore invited to be submitted to the convenor of the nature conservation working party by the 30th September 2016 briefly setting out the proposed research project (suggest no more than a page of A4).
-The project must address a legal issue or issues for and effecting nature conservation in the UK or within the UK’s overseas territories.
+Applications are invited to be submitted to Wyn Jones, former convenor of the nature conservation working party, by 31 October 2019 briefly setting out the proposed research project (suggest no more than a page of A4).
+The project must address a legal issue or issues affecting nature conservation in the UK or within the UK’s overseas territories.

-Applications will be considered by the chairman and convenor of the working party together with at least 2 of the wildlife law course tutors.
-The award made by the 30th October 2016.
+Applications will be considered by the chair and convenors of the working party together with at least 2 of the wildlife law course tutors.
+The award will be made by 30 November.

-The successful candidate will produce a paper and be required to give a presentation on the project and the conclusions reached at the nature conservation working party session at the 2017 annual UKELA conference.
-The paper will be published in the conference proceedings.
+The successful candidate will produce a paper and be required to give a presentation on the project and the conclusions reached at a meeting of the nature conservation working party, either at the UKELA annual conference or in September 2020.
+The paper will be published in the UKELA journal elaw.